Saswankar1/Water-Potability/README.md

-# Water Potability Prediction with DVC
+# Water Potability Prediction using DVC

 This project aims to predict the potability of water using a machine learning model integrated with DVC (Data Version Control) for managing datasets, experiments, and pipelines.